Skip to content

 What is the current FTSE perpetual futures funding rate?

-The live FTSE 100 (FTSE) funding rate is shown above, updated every 2 minutes.
-Funding rates are displayed as annualized percentages for each exchange listing FTSE perps.
+The live FTSE 100 (FTSE) funding-rate panel updates every 2 minutes.
+It shows annualized rates for each exchange that lists FTSE perps.
 A positive rate means long traders pay short traders, while a negative rate means shorts pay longs.

 Which exchange has the lowest FTSE perp trading fees?